hedrergudene/nerfit/README.md

 * Modularity: Build your model using any data, with any models, in any language.
 Democratization at its finest!
 * Speed: Encoder models and parameter-efficient strategies make both training and inference blazing fast.
 * Efficiency: A smart combination of weak and strong supervision overcomes large data needs in NER settings.
 Also, [Parameter Efficient Fine Tuning](https://github.com/huggingface/peft) methods can applied to enhance training stability and overall performance.
 * Simplicity: Built upon [Huggingface's `Trainer` class](https://huggingface.co/docs/transformers/main_classes/trainer) to avoid rewriting boilerplate code.
-Adapt our `nerfitTrainer` class with your data parsing method, and you're good to go!
+Adapt our `Trainer` class with your data parsing method, and you're good to go!

 ## Methods